IPMI-ICNS-UKE/DARTS/docs/Postprocessing/Bleaching Correction.md

 Photobleaching is a common problem in fluorescence microscopy.
 It leads to a gradual decrease in fluorescence signal intensity over time and results in intensity decay, loss of information and - if not corrected - to false interpretations.
 Therefore it is crucial to compensate for signal intensity loss.
+There are several Bleaching correction approaches available.
 <br>

-There are several Bleaching correction approaches.
+## Offered algorithms
 In the framework of this project, we work on **Calcium Microdomains** (see reference paper: [Diercks et al. - 2019 - High-resolution calcium imaging method for local calcium signaling](https://pubmed.ncbi.nlm.nih.gov/30710265/)).
 This program was developed to automatically process calcium imaging data.
-Similar to the aforementioned reference paper, we carry out an **additive frame-by-frame bleaching correction** algorithm.
+Similar to the reference paper, we carry out an **additive frame-by-frame bleaching correction** algorithm.
 Local calcium imaging employs the two dyes Fura-Red and Fluo-4.
 Given the negligible bleaching of Fluo-4 in comparison to Fura-Red, only the bleaching characteristics of Fura-Red are considered.
-Alternatively, we offer two more bleaching correction algorithms: simple multiplicative correction (based on the ratio of Frame 0 and Frame i) and a bi-exponential fit with additive correction.
+Alternatively, we offer two more bleaching correction algorithms: simple multiplicative correction (based on the ratio of Frame 0 and Frame i) and a bi-exponential fit with additive correction (using a curve-fit-function from scipy).
 <br>
 <br>